Yarra Bend Park: Features

-Wildlife
+Wildlife and Flora

 The park is home to many species of birds, bats and other mammals, reptiles (tiger snakes and blue tongued lizards are common) insects and fish (esp. carp and eels) also regularly found are rainbow lorikeets, red-rumped parrots and yellow-tailed black cockatoos, water rats and brush-tail and ringtail possums.

 Yarra Bend Park is also home to a colony of federally and state listed vulnerable grey-headed flying foxes.
 The colony took up residence in the Royal Botanic Gardens in 1986 but were relocated to the more natural setting of Yarra Bend Park in 2003.
 The population is nomadic and migratory and varies in size from 3000 (winter) to 30,000 (summer).
 The protected bats pollinate and disperse the seeds of native trees.
 The colony roosts in native hardwoods and can easily be seen from the lookout at Bellbird Picnic Reserve.
 The evening flyout is a fascinating wildlife event.

 In April 2020, local Victorian MP Tim Smith made a public call for the bat colony to be "moved away", because "people and bats don't mix" following the outbreak Coronavirus in Australia.
 The scientific basis for this claim remains unclear.
 In response, one of Australia's leading bat experts described calls for the colony to be relocated or culled as "ridiculous".

+Yarra Bend Park is Melbourne's largest natural bushland park and features river escarpments, grassy woodland and formal gardens and grounds.
+The critically endangered Eucalyptus ×studleyensis is a natural hybrid between Eucalyptus camaldulensis and Eucalyptus ovata and was named after the early specimens collected in the park.